ringlej/ptxdist/doc/daily_work.rst

 Sometimes a binary fails to run due to missing files, directories or device nodes.
 Often the error message (if any) which the binary creates in this case is ambiguous.
-Here the ``strace`` tool can help us, namely to observe the binary at runtime. ``strace`` shows all the system calls the binary or its shared libraries are performing.
+Here the ``strace`` tool can help us, namely to observe the binary at run-time. ``strace`` shows all the system calls the binary or its shared libraries are performing.

 ``strace`` is one of the target debugging tools which PTXdist provides